-After 4 years of being The Survival Mom, I’ve been reflecting on what I would do differently if I were starting to prep right now.
-Maybe my mistakes will help you avoid a few pitfalls.
+After 7 years of being The Survival Mom, I’ve been reflecting on what I would do differently if I were starting to prep right now.
+Maybe my prepper mistakes will help you avoid a few pitfalls.
 I wish I would have:

 James Rawles is one of my heroes, but for a beginner, YouTube videos would have been more helpful and encouraging.

 Preparedness is best done in this order: awareness, education, and then action.
 I steered clear of education and jumped right into the action phase.
 That’s my style, I guess!
-Early on I bought a lot of cheap “survival” products that were recently sent to a thrift store as a donation.
+Early on I bought a lot of cheap “survival” products that I ended up sending to a thrift store as a donation.
 Because I had a stack of “awesome” coupons, I bought bottles and bottles of salad dressing we’ve never used and has since turned all sorts of weird colors.
 I don’t think the thrift store will be interested in those, and I can’t blame them.

 3) Spent less money early on